balthasars/DocuToads/README.md

 DocuToads is an open source minimum edit distance algorithm written in Python 2.7 that can handle cut-paste edit operations, created by Henrik Hermansson, who reserves some rights.
 This code may be modified and used by anyone, granted that this source is cited.

+_This particular version is courtesy of Prune Truong who has improved comments, disabled multicore functionality which prevented the script from running at all on our computers.

 ## Instructions

 1. The texts